GospelPowered/docs/user/pages/01.general/03.installation/docs.md

 When purchasing an individual package, you will be sent a link where you can download the complete package file.
 If you have purchased a subscription a full installation of your template is already included.
 If you wish to do the installation yourself, Gospel Powered will provide you the package file.

 ### Copy to the site
+##### Using an ftp client
-Using an ftp client log into your site and copy the package file (eg harvest.zip) into the public directory of your site (/public_html).
+Using an ftp client log into your site and copy the package file (e.g. harvest.zip) into the public directory of your site (/public_html).
-Extract the contents of the package file to the public directgory of the site
+Extract the contents of the package file to the public directory of the site
+##### Using cPanel
+Log into your cPanel and go to the File Manager.
+Navigate to the web root directory and upload the package file (e.g. harvest.zip).
+Extract the contents of the package file to the public directory of the site.

 ### Begin the installation
 Once the contents of the package file have been extracted navigate to the site name using the browser. eg http://www.mychurchsite.com